 But if the body regulates your weight, why are you carrying extra pounds?
 Well…the system is designed to prevent you from becoming too heavy or too thin.
 However, if the system becomes damaged or broken, hormones cannot send the proper messages to the brain.
 Your body doesn’t know how much fat you need, so it gives you more fat to be on the safe side!

 The three main causes of an elevated setpoint are poor-quality diet, stress, and sleep deprivation.
 Let’s take a look at each one.

 Research shows highly processed foods, fast foods, refined carbs, and sugars are the main types of foods that raise setpoint and cause weight gain.
 A recent study showed more than 60% of the average American’s calories come from “ultra-processed” foods.
-These foods contain high levels of bad fats, salts, sugar, preservatives, and chemicals.
+These foods contain high levels of bad fats, salts, sugar, preservatives, bacteria lacking short chain fatty acids, and chemicals.
 They lack nutrients and fiber.
 This same study also showed more than 90% of our added sugar intake comes from these foods.
 So, these ultra-processed foods provide a double-whammy of setpoint elevating factors.

 Most people these days live under constant stress.
 There are bills to pay, children to get off to school, work deadlines to complete, and much more.
 When you are stressed, your body releases cortisol.
 Cortisol triggers a release of insulin to get glucose into cells for the energy to deal with short-term stress.